For each account,

 password_expired column to

-account result in an error until the user issues a
+performed in the session result in an error until the user

 SELECT 1;ERROR 1820 (HY000): You must SET PASSWORD before executing this statement mysql>